 Why choose ACMG for your next loan?
-Besides the low rates and flexible terms, every time you choose ACMG, you make a stronger credit union for yourself and every other member
+Every time you choose ACMG, it builds a stronger credit union for you and every other member

 .
-The stronger the credit union grows the more free and discounted member benefits we can offer you, plus it allows us to accomplish more outreach projects in our community
+As the credit union grows, we offer more free and discounted member benefits, and accomplish more outreach projects in our community

 Every time you complete an application for credit (mortgage, credit card, car loan, etc.), the lender must decide if they will grant you the loan.
 Your credit score plays part in the decision-making process because it reflects your overall credit history.
 In other words, it shows the lender your track record in terms of repaying debt.
 You actually have three credit scores, one for each of the credit bureaus - Experian, TransUnion, and Equifax.
 Each credit bureau maintains a file about your credit history.
 (You can request one free report from each of the credit bureaus per year at www.annualcreditreport.com